1977 Major League Baseball postseason: Philadelphia Phillies vs. Los Angeles Dodgers

 This was the first postseason meeting between the Dodgers and Phillies.
 The Dodgers defeated the Phillies in four games to advance to the World Series for the second time in four years (in the process denying a rematch of the 1950 World Series between the Yankees and Phillies).

 Game 1 was a slugfest which the Phillies narrowly won in the top of the ninth off RBI singles from Mike Schmidt and Larry Bowa.
 The Dodgers blew out the Phillies in Game 2 off a complete game performance from Don Sutton, evening the series headed to Philadelphia.
 Game 3 went down in Phillies' baseball lore as "Black Friday."
 The Phillies held a 5–3 lead going into the top of the ninth, but the Dodgers scored three unanswered runs to prevail and take a 2–1 series lead.
 It was the first time since Game 4 of the 1947 World Series that the Dodgers won a postseason game when trailing going into the ninth.
 Tommy John pitched a complete game for the Dodgers in Game 4 as they secured the pennant.

-Both teams would meet each other again in the NLCS in 1978, 1983, 2008, and 2009, with the Dodgers winning in the former series before falling in the World Series both times, and the Phillies taking the latter three series with a World Series win in 2008.
+Both teams would meet each other again in the NLCS in 1978, 1983, 2008, and 2009, with the Dodgers winning in the former series before falling in the World Series again, and the Phillies taking the latter three series with a World Series win in 2008.
 They would also meet in the NLDS in 2025, which the Dodgers won en route to repeating as World Series champions.